 “I PURPOSE, in return for the honor you do us by coming to see what are our proceedings here, to bring before you, in the course of these lectures, the Chemical History of a Candle.”-Michael Faraday

 In 1860, these words began a series of six lectures by one of the world’s most preeminent physicists, Michael Faraday, on the science of candles.
-Besides being known as as one of the most gifted scientists in history, Faraday was also lauded for his remarkable ability to communicate science to general audiences.
+Besides being known as as one of the most gifted scientists in history, Faraday was also lauded for his remarkable ability to communicate science to the public at large.
 Faraday lived in a time where science communication was not a priority — scientists made their discoveries in laboratories, but they did not see a purpose in educating the public on their matters.
 Subsequently, in his lecture series, “The Chemical History of a Candle,” Faraday shared knowledge that, until then, was only understood in detail by a handful of scientists and scholars.
 Faraday’s lectures were so scientifically accurate, and his delivery so clear, that we can still learn from them over 150 years later.

 Faraday chose candles as his subject because he understood the scientific richness held within them.

 “There is not a law under which any part of this universe is governed which does not come into play and is touched upon in these phenomena.
-There is no better, there is no more open door by which you can enter into the study of natural philosophy than by considering the physical phenomena of a candle.”
+There is no better, there is no more open door by which you can enter into the study of natural philosophy than by considering the physical phenomena of a candle.”-Michael Faraday

 The candle’s function relies on principles from biology, chemistry, and physics.
-Here, using Faraday as an inspiration, I will explain the science of candles, from its manufacture to its lighting to its flame’s ultimate demise.
+Here, using Faraday as my inspiration, I will explain the science of candles, from its manufacture to its lighting to its flame’s ultimate demise.